respondcreate/django-versatileimagefield/docs/drf_integration.rst

         }
     }

-As you can see, the ``sizes`` argument on ``VersatileImageFieldSerializer`` simply unpacks the list of 2-tuples using the value in the first position as the 'Name' of the image and the second position as a 'Rendition Key' which dictates how the original image should be modified.
+As you can see, the ``sizes`` argument on ``VersatileImageFieldSerializer`` simply unpacks the list of 2-tuples using the value in the first position as the attribute of the image and the second position as a 'Rendition Key' which dictates how the original image should be modified.

 .. _reusing-rendition-key-sets: